Artist Sini Kunnas

 In the #HCPSPIRIT cooperation (2014 – 2019) Sini implemented numerous street art events abroad and at home (New York Manhattan, Malaga Spain, Montenegro Street Art Festival and Arabian street art event Helsinki/ Finland).

-In 2015 Kunnas travelled to New York where black and white posters were distributed on the pavements.
+In 2015 Kunnas travelled to New York where posters were distributed on the pavements.

 Spontanious reactions towards the poster on the walkways were filmed and uploaded to an online image stream on #HCPSPIRIT’s cultural and art sites.